Close-up of an eye with fingers gently pressing the skin, indicating post-surgery care

 How Long Does it Take for Eyelid Swelling to Go Down?

-Typically, swelling peaks within the first 48-72 hours and then gradually subside over the next one to two weeks, with most patients seeing significant improvement by the end of the first week.
+Typically, swelling peaks within the first 48-72 hours and then gradually subsides over the next one to two weeks, with most patients seeing significant improvement by the end of the first week.
 However, minor residual swelling can linger for a few weeks.

-It’s important to remember that every patient is different, and factors like the body’s healing response, the surgical technique used, and how well you follow post-operative care can all impact the healing time.
+Every patient is different, and factors like the body’s healing response, the surgical technique used, and how well you follow post-operative care can all impact the healing time.

 Revitalize with Dr. Frankel